-Steele Montessori Academy will establish a community where ALL students have access to a Montessori education.
-Our students will be intentional, empathetic, adaptable, creative and independent.
-Students will take initiative to care for themselves, each other, and the world around them.
+Rodriguez Montessori Elementary School will establish a community where ALL students have access to Montessori education.
+Our students will be intentional, empathetic, adaptable, creative, and independent.
+Students will take the initiative to care for themselves, each other, and the world around them.